-By noon, we made it to the Polk County Tax office and went in to get all the paperwork we needed to fill out for the motorhome and Jeep.
+By noon, we made it to the Polk County Tax office to register all our vehicles.
 The woman behind the counter asked us questions about each vehicle and highlighted all the fields we needed to fill out.
 For each vehicle we had to fill out two pieces of paperwork: Application for Texas Title & Application for Registration Purposes Only.

-For each vehicle, we paid a one time New Resident Tax of $90.
-For the motorhome, we had to show proof of empty weight and a photo of the sticker by the driver’s side was sufficient.
-We were able to email the photo to their office as proof.
+For each vehicle, we paid a one time New Resident Tax.
+For the motorhome, we had to show proof of empty weight.
+An emailed photo of the GVWR sticker by the driver’s side was sufficient.

-We finished at 1pm and total registration and fees was under $450.
-Note, the office only accepts cash or check.
-We received our vehicle registration, Texas plates and window stickers on the spot.
-We also decided to surrender the California title on our vehicle for TX at no additional charge.
-The timeline to receive the new title is about 2 weeks.
+By 1pm we had our vehicle registration, Texas plates and window stickers.
+Total cost for all the vehicles was under $450.
+We also surrendered the California title on our vehicle for TX at no additional charge.
+Estimated timeline to receive the new title is about two weeks.

-Thanks for reading y’all!
-If you found this post helpful, consider using our Escapees affiliate link to sign up.
+Thanks for reading!
+If you found this post helpful and decide to sign up for Escapees, please consider using our Escapees RV Club affiliate link.